RSS 2020 Workshop

 |05:00 PM - 05:30 PM||Debate w/ Last Five Speakers|

-Minae Kwon is a first year Ph.D. candidate in the Computer Science department at Stanford.
+Minae Kwon is a second year Ph.D. candidate in the Computer Science department at Stanford.
 She is broadly interested in enabling robots to intelligently interact with, influence, and adapt to humans.
-Specifically, she has worked on projects that include creating expressive robot motions, modeling and influencing multi-agent human teams, and enabling a robot to adapt to a human partner over repeated interactions.
-Minae is supported by the Stanford School of Engineering Fellowship.
+Specifically, she has worked on projects that include creating expressive robot motions, modeling and influencing multi-agent human teams, and enabling a robot to adapt to a human partner over repeated interactions using natural language.
+Minae has been supported by the Stanford School of Engineering Fellowship and Qualcomm Innovation Fellowship.